 - You can scroll up and down within a chapter with your mouse, or use the up and down arrow keys.

 - You can page through chapters with the left and right arrow keys.

 I am assuming that you have learned some statistics somewhere in secondary school, undergraduate studies, graduate school, or even medical school.

 There are lots of statisticians with Ph.D.s who can certainly teach statistics much more effectively than I can.

 While I have a master’s degree in Clinical Research Design and Statistical Analysis (isn’t that a mouthful!) from the University of Michigan, I will leave formal teaching of statistics to the pros.

 If you need to brush up on your statistics, no worries.
-There are several excellent (and free!) e-books on that very topic, using R. Some good examples include (go ahead and click through the blue links to explore):
+There are several excellent (and free!) e-books on that very topic, using R. Some good examples include (go ahead and click through the colored links to explore):

 We will cover much of the same material as these books, but with a less theoretical and more applied approach.
 I will focus on specific medical examples, and emphasize issues (like Protected Health Information) that are particularly important for medical data.
 I am assuming that you are here because you want to analyze your own data in your (probably) very limited free time.

 This book is also far from comprehensive in teaching what is available in the R ecosystem.
 This book should be considered a launch pad.
 Many of the later chapters will give you a taste of what is available in certain areas, and guide you to resources (and links) that you can explore to learn more and do more beyond the scope of this book.
 The R computer language has expanded far beyond statistics, and allows you to do many powerful things to improve your workflow, make amazing graphics, and share results with others.